juanes-grimaldos/health-project-mlops/README.md

 4. copy cookie and replace the new cookie on the docker compose env

 ## update user and password
-1. open docker-compose.yml and update PHYSIONET_USERNAME and PHYSIONET_PASSWORD
+1. open docker-compose.yml and update PHYSIONET_USERNAME and PHYSIONET_PASSWORD with your credentials.
+Do not include any aditional character.

 # project run